 Portfolio Management Office

 Portfolio Management Office role is highly strategic and for long term scenarios.
-Looking at all the projects in the portfolio, taking decisions to call off any project or accelerate if required.
+I was looking at all the projects in the portfolio, making decisions to call off any project or accelerate if required.

 Goals of Portfolio Management Office is the strategic planning and high-level goal setting for any organization by coordination with all project and program managers within the organization.